 Explore this page

-If you applied to Campus Accommodation within the application window (18 Feb 2020 to 18 Mar 2020) you may still receive an offer of accommodation if future lottery rounds take place.
+If you applied to Campus Accommodation within the application window (dates to be announced) you may still receive an offer of accommodation if future lottery rounds take place.
 Students are encouraged to focus on all other types of accommodation in the meantime as there is no guarantee you will be chosen in any future lottery.
 If you did not apply within the application window, there is no possibility of applying for Campus Accommodation at this late stage.